Se hace por los suenos asesinos

 Se hace por los suenos asesinos is the third full-length studio album by Japanese doom metal band Corrupted.
 It was released on January 17, 2004 on vinyl limited to 1000 copies, and again on April 16, 2004 on limited-edition CD.

 The title is Spanish for "It Is Done for Assassin Dreams", although the technical Spanish translation for "dreams" is sueños, not suenos; the tilde was left off the title.

+Critical reception

+Arnstein Petersen of Doom-metal.com concluded his review by writing, "My own personal verdict is that, despite the ambient track and the short duration, if you want to get a couple of really nice sludge/doom tracks, then give this one a shot."